Walter Warlimont: Trial and conviction

 Warlimont at the Nuremberg Trials, 1948.

 In October 1948, Warlimont was tried before a United States military tribunal in the High Command Trial, part of the Subsequent Nuremberg Trials.
 He was convicted and sentenced to life imprisonment, in part for his responsibility for drafting the Barbarossa Jurisdiction Order which allowed the murder of civilians on the pretext of counteracting partisan activity.
 He also signed the order to execute Russian political Commissars on sight.
 His sentence was reviewed by the "Peck Panel", which made a more lenient recommendation.
 This leniency was heavily criticized by Robert R. Bowie who stated: "they [Reinecke, Kuechler and Warlimont] were all directly implicated in the program which encompassed the murder of commandos, commissars and captured allied airmen as well as in brutal mistreatment of prisoners of war".
 His sentence was commuted to 18 years in 1951.
 He was released in June 1954.

 Personal life

 Walter Warlimont was a son of Louis Warlimont (1857–1923) and Anna Rinck (1860–1931).
 His parents came from Eupen, today part of the German-speaking Community of Belgium, and migrated to Osnabrück.
 His father was a bookseller and antiquarian.

 In 1927 Walter Warlimont married Anita von Kleydorff (1899–1987), daughter of Franz Egenieff (born Marian Eberhard Franz Emil von Kleydorff), a son of Prince Emil zu Sayn-Wittgenstein-Berleburg and US-born Paula Busch, a niece of Adolphus Busch.

 His brother was head of a factory in Vienna which made components for the V-2 rocket, using forced labour from the Soviet Union.

-In 1962, Warlimont wrote Inside Hitler's Headquarters 1939–1945.
+In 1962, Warlimont wrote Im Hauptquartier der deutschen Wehrmacht 1939–1945, translated as Inside Hitler's Headquarters 1939–1945.
 He died in 1976 in Kreuth near the Tegernsee.